Director: Wilfred Jackson

 Release Date: August 19, 1931

-Nevertheless, the introduction of the cartoon is well worth watching: when we follow a six-legged spider into the pyramid, we experience some astonishing 3D-effect animation, creating the feeling that the camera wanders through corridors and staircases.
+The short is one of those early Silly Symphonies that offers quite a dull dance routine only (and no story).
+Nevertheless, the introduction of the cartoon is well worth watching: when we follow the spider down into the pyramid, we experience some astonishing 3D-effect animation, creating the feeling that the camera wanders with the spider through corridors and staircases.

-This unique exercise in perspective would not be repeated in animation until labyrinth computer games were introduced in the nineteen-eighties.
-The Disney Studio itself must have been impressed by this stunning piece of animation, for they reused it two years later in the Mickey Mouse cartoon ‘The Mad Doctor‘ (1933).
+This unique exercise in perspective would not be repeated in animation until labyrinth computer games were introduced in the 1980s.
+The Disney Studio itself must have been impressed by this stunning piece of animation, for it was reused two years later in the Mickey Mouse cartoon ‘The Mad Doctor‘ (1933).